San Damiano Cross: Description

 At the very top of the cross is the Hand of God with two fingers extended.
 This is to be understood as the blessing of God the Father on the sacrifice of his Son.
 On the right side of the picture next to the left calf of Jesus, there is a small figure of a fowl.
 Some art historians have interpreted it to be a rooster, representing the sign of Jesus' denial by Peter, mentioned in all four Gospel accounts.
 Other commentators see it as a peacock, a frequent symbol of immortality in Early Christian art.
-Along the lower right side of the shaft, there is a small animal, possibly a cat.

-Controversy

-Some versions of this cross have been criticized because they perceive it to be showing the genitals of Jesus, specifically in the version in Warr Acres, Oklahoma, this led to other versions being criticized for the same reason.
-This led to the modification of the cross at the congregation of Warr Acres while other have remained unchanged.